Ilobu: Past and present Olobus

-Hotels and accommodation

-Most prominent among the many hotels in Ilobu is the Royal Palace Hotel (owned by the present Olobu of Ilobu), and located within a ten minutes drive from the state capital.

 Sport developments

 Ilobu appreciates the importance of sport.
 Most young and able bodies in the community are fans of sports, with football being the most popular.
 The town has two major football clubs - Ilobu Vipers Football Club (past winners of the state league) and Ilobu United Football Club who are strong contenders in the state league.

 Market days

 Ilobu is blessed with two markets, Olobu and Adio markets.
 Olobu market is held at five day intervals while the latter is held at three day intervals.
 There is also a daily night market in the town.

 Situated along Ilobu-Ifon Osun road, Olobu market is one of the oldest markets in Yorubaland and it comes up every three days.
 It is the best place to buy and sell staples and cash crops, jewellery, plantains, citrus fruit, yams, cassava, sorghum, beans, okra, peppers, and gourds.
 Cash crops such as cocoa, cotton, tobacco, palm oil, and palm kernels are collected and sold here.

 Livestock, including dwarf cattle, goats, sheep, chickens, ducks, and guinea fowl, are also an important part of the town's economy.
 Weaving and dyeing are the prominent traditional crafts.

 Ilobu is connected by road to Ogbomosho and Oshogbo.
 Population (1995) 194,400.
 The market attracts a lot of people from within and outside Ilobu most especially from around the neighbouring cities, towns and villages.

-One of the remarkable things about Olubu market is its size.
-It is normally held from morning to noon.
+One of the remarkable things about Olobu market is its size.
+It is normally held from morning to evening.

 Situated along Ilobu-Ire-akari-Erin Osun road, Adio market is an everyday market in Ilobu where food stuff and other goods are sold.
-The market attracts a lot of people from within and outside Ilobu and it is normally held from morning to noon.
+The market attracts a lot of people from within and outside Ilobu and it is normally held from morning to evening.